 Banishing love, you now proclaim us friends;

-Where words expressed replace once soft held hands
+Where words and smiles replace once soft held hands,

 © Loubert S Suddaby.
 All Rights Reserved.